Ahimsa in Jainism: Householders adherence to the vow

 A Jain layman, on account of his household and occupational compulsions, is unable to adhere to the five major vows of ascetic.
 Hence he observes aṇuvrata or minor vows which although are similar to the major vows of the ascetics are observed with a lesser severity.
 It is difficult to avoid some violence by a lay person to single-sensed immobile beings in the process of occupation, cooking, self-defense etc. That is why he vows not to kill without a necessary purpose and determined intention, a moving sentient being, when it is innocent.
 Tying up, injuring, mutilating, burdening with heavy load and depriving from food and drinks any animal or human being, with one's mind polluted by anger and other passions are the five aticāra or transgressions of the vow of ahimsa.
 However, it is to be understood that ultimately, there is limited spiritual progress and no emancipation unless the major vows are adhered to.

 Jainism is perhaps the only religion in the world that requires all its adherents to follow a strict vegetarian diet.
 Vegetarian food that also involves more harm to the living beings such as roots, bulbs, multi seeded vegetables etc. are avoided by strict Jains.
 The importance of ahimsa manifests in many other ways in the daily life of Jains.
 For a layperson it means participating in business that results in least amount of violence to living beings.
 No furs, plumes or silk are worn.
 Use of leather is kept to a minimum and must in any event be from naturally dead animals.
 Food is usually eaten during the day unless unavoidable, since there is too much danger of injuring insects in cooking at night.
 The Jain will not use an open light nor leave a container of liquid uncovered lest a stray insect be destroyed; even with this precaution, liquids are always strained before use.
 Through the ages Jains have sought to avoid occupations that unavoidably entail injury, and this accounts for the disproportionate number who have entered banking, commerce and other mercantile trades.

 Transgressions

-Jain text list down five transgressions of the vow of ahimsa:
+Jain texts list down five transgressions of the vow of ahimsa: